Intel-BMC/openbmc/README.md

-# DISCONTINUATION OF PROJECT
+# DISCONTINUATION OF SUPPORT FOR THIS PUBLIC DISTRIBUTION OF OPENBMC
-This project will no longer be maintained by Intel.
+This public distribution of OpenBMC is no longer maintained by Intel.
-This project has been identified as having known security escapes.
+This public distribution is not updated to the latest OpenBMC versions and has been identified as having known security escapes.
-Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.
+Intel has ceased development and contributions to this public distribution and is not doing any maintenance, bug fixes, new releases, or updates here.
-Intel no longer accepts patches to this project.
+Intel no longer accepts patches to this public distribution.
+Intel recommends working with an independent firmware vendor for future support

 # OpenBMC